Running an RPC node

 Installing The Packages

-To install and run an RPC node, run the following commands:
+To install, run the following commands:

 sudo apt update